Teyo1/RedTeamingStuff/Dictionary attacks/Maryland.md

-Certainly!
-Here's how you can format the `README.md` file for the first exercise using Markdown:

----

 # Exercise 1: Cracking a Hash with Hashcat

 In this exercise, we'll be cracking the MD5 hash `c9af96c05921d8a3ad9d033367c0c873` using Hashcat on an RTX 2080 graphics card.
 Alternatively, you can use CrackStation for the same purpose.